groff_man_style(7) — Linux manual page

 produces the same output more portably.
 The macros' order

-is interchangable; put text with the latter.
+is interchangeable; put text with the latter.

 Note: terminals will render text in bold at the normal